odioski/RADICO/NFO.md

 ### Features
 - ✅ **Enabled by Default**: Logging is active from the start for complete transparency
 - ✅ **Interactive Configuration**: Choose your log file name or disable if needed
-- ✅ **Custom Filenames**: Specify your own log file names or use default RADICOL.LOG
+- ✅ **Custom Filenames**: Specify your own log file names or use default radico.LOG
 - ✅ **Clean Format**: Timestamped entries without color codes
 - ✅ **Complete Sessions**: Full audit trail of all operations
 - ✅ **Command Line Control**: Override logging behavior via switches